D4nk0St0rM/oscp_ethical_hacking/web_applications/SQL_Server.md

 #### Trial and Error

-Alternatively, one may play lucky.
-That is the attacker may assume that there is a blind or out-of-band SQL injection vulnerability in a the web application.
-He will then select an attack vector (e.g., a web entry), [use fuzz vectors](../../6-Appendix/C-Fuzz_Vectors.md) against this channel and watch the response.
 For example, if the web application is looking for a book using a query

 ```sql
 select * from books where title="text entered by the user"
 ```

 then the penetration tester might enter the text: `'Bomba' OR 1=1-` and if data is not properly validated, the query will go through and return the whole list of books.
-This is evidence that there is a SQL injection vulnerability.
-The penetration tester might later `play` with the queries in order to assess the criticality of this vulnerability.

 #### If Multiple Error Messages Displayed

-On the other hand, if no prior information is available, there is still a possibility of attacking by exploiting any `covert channel`.
 It might happen that descriptive error messages are stopped, yet the error messages give some information.
 For example:

 - In some cases the web application (actually the web server) might return the traditional `500: Internal Server Error`, say when the application returns an exception that might be generated, for instance, by a query with unclosed quotes.
 - While in other cases the server will return a `200 OK` message, but the web application will return some error message inserted by the developers `Internal server error` or `bad data`.